-Durdle Door Walks + Things To Do On The Jurassic Coast
+Durdle Door Walks + Things To Do In Dorset’s The Jurassic Coast

 - Walking The Jurassic Coast – The best way to experience the scenery is definitely by walking the coastline.
 The 95 miles from Old Harry Rocks to Exmouth offers up some amazing and stunning views.
 All that’s need is a good pair of walking shoes.
 For more on trails check out South West Coast Path.